priyanshumahey/Purple-Lotus/site/src/Pages/Child/Child.md

 1. How you were given your name
 2. The importance of name
 3. The dual name citizenship
-4. Forgoing your name
-5. Immigrant experiences with name
+4. Immigrant experiences with name
-6. Overview of mental wellness associated with name
+5. Overview of mental wellness associated with name
-7. Learning to accept your name
+6. Learning to accept your name

 ### How you were given your name
 Names are a highly sacred thing in many cultures.
 In Chinese culture, names are special.
 Chinese families typically use two or more different syllables from the Chinese alphabet.
 They can then be combined and manipulated to create a highly unique and special name.
 This varies throughout different parts of China as there exists a large amount of diversity between the cultural groups and traditions in China.